Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 ## 2.5 Some info on WSL
 You can view Linux folders in Explorer by giving the following command in WSL: `explorer.exe .` When having trouble starting a remote WSL window in VSCode, uninstall and reinstall the Remote WSL Window extension in VSCode; restart VSCode.
-When the WSL terminal doesn’t start up, disable Windows Hypervisor in Windows Features, reboot, enable Windows Hypervisor in Windows Features , reboot.
+When the WSL terminal doesn't start up, disable Windows Hypervisor in Windows Features, reboot, enable Windows Hypervisor in Windows Features , reboot.
 (Alternatively, you can do wsl --terminate and wsl --update)
 See also: [Troubleshooting Windows Subsystem for Linux | Microsoft Docs](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting)